-The Federal Reserve Bank of Dallas uses data that is consistent with single-family houses tracked by the Federal Housing Finance Agency.
+The Federal Reserve Bank of Dallas uses data that are consistent with single-family houses tracked by the Federal Housing Finance Agency.
 Each country’s house price index is seasonally adjusted over the entire sample period and rebased to 2005 = 100.
-Real values are computed using the personal consumption expenditure deflator — the Fed bank's real data is confusing as some real values are above the related nominal values, where deflation has not existed.
+Real values are computed using the personal consumption expenditure deflator — the Fed bank's real data are confusing as some real values are above the related nominal values, where deflation has not existed.

 Ireland nominal prices sourced from BIS 1995=100

 Not only do houses dominate the housing stock but from the start of the Irish property bubble in the mid-1990s, the prices of second-hand (pre-owned) houses overtook the prices of new units.
 In 2000 the difference in both national and Dublin prices was about 12%.
 By 2006 it was 22% and 25% respectively.

 The difference between the BIS and Federal Reserve Bank of Dallas Irish data may be related to the jump in expensive properties that were acquired by the nouveau riche.

 Even the cost of a typical management level house in Dublin, Ireland in 2006 could have bought 9 similar houses in Houston, Texas, 3 in Amsterdam, 2 in Sydney and almost two in Tokyo, according to a survey by the US real estate firm Coldwell Banker.